Concept plan and design themes

 • Community spaces e.g. play areas, shared gardening and gathering spaces.

-The concept design shows a number of key features in response to the above feedback including integration of the park with surrounding blocks, spaces for seating, gatherings and events and play areas.
+The concept plan shows a number of key features in response to the above feedback including integration of the park with surrounding blocks, spaces for seating, gatherings and events and play areas.

-In future stages of design we will investigate types of lighting, seating, plantings and the infrastructure needed to allow for the kinds of activities the community want to see in the space in the future.
-Provide your feedback here.
+We will use the valuable feedback gained from this engagement to guide the future stages of design, where we will specify types of lighting, seating, plantings and the infrastructure needed to allow for the kinds of activities the community want to see in the space in the future.